Hell Mode: Light novels

 Written by Hamuo, Hell Mode: The Hardcore Gamer Dominates in Another World with Garbage Balancing began serialization on the user-generated novel publishing website Shōsetsuka ni Narō on November 17, 2019.
-It was later acquired by Earth Star Entertainment who began releasing it with illustrations by Mo under their Earth Star Novel light novel imprint on July 15, 2020.
-Twelve volumes have been released as of October 16, 2025.
+It was later acquired and released by Earth Star Entertainment with illustrations by Mo under their Earth Star Novel light novel imprint on July 15, 2020.
+Thirteen volumes have been released as of January 15, 2026.

 During their panel at Anime Expo Lite 2021, J-Novel Club announced that they had licensed the series for English publication.
 During their panel at Anime NYC 2022, J-Novel Club announced that print releases of the series would be handled by Yen Press.